-Seaside Groundwater Basin CalAm will continue to produce water from the Coastal Subareas of the Seaside Basin during this period, as necessary to meet system demand and facilitate ASR diversions to storage.
+Seaside Groundwater Basin Because production limits off the River are greatly reduced when compared to last Water Year, the Seaside Well Field is being used to recover a mix of Native Groundwater and Pure Water Monterey.
+The bypass pipeline is currently being tied into the Santa Margarita Site that will allow for simultaneous PWM recovery and ASR injection.
+At that time, the Seaside wells will be utilized to recover Seaside Native Groundwater, stored Pure Water Monterey water, and inject in ASR 1 and 2.
 There is also a goal to produce 25 AF of treated brackish groundwater from the Sand City Desalination Plant in each of these three months.

 It is recognized that, based on recent historical use, CalAm's production from the Laguna Seca Subarea during this period cannot be reduced to zero, as is set by CalAm's allocation specified in the Seaside Basin Adjudication Decision.
 In this context, the production targets represent the maximum monthly production that should occur so that CalAm remains within its adjudicated allocation for the Laguna Seca Subarea.
-Under the amended Seaside Basin

-Decision, CalAm is allowed to use production savings in the Coastal Subareas to offset over-production in the Laguna Seca Subarea.
+Under the amended Seaside Basin Decision, CalAm is allowed to use production savings in the Coastal Subareas to offset over-production in the Laguna Seca Subarea.
 However, the quarterly budget was developed so that CalAm would produce all native groundwater in the Coastal Subareas and Laguna Seca production would be over the Adjudication allotment.

-$U: \\ staff \\ Board packet \\ 2018 \\ 2018 \\ 0319 \\ Public Hearing \\ 12 \\ Item-12-Exh-C. docx$
+On February 5, 2020 the Seaside Groundwater Basin Watermaster Board voted to allow CalAm to claim carryover credits to cover the pumping over the Laguna Seca allotment in the interim prior to establishing a physical solution.
+Because of this decision, the Quarterly Water Budget Group decided that the table presenting the Laguna Seca allotment of zero would no longer be necessary as the Watermaster is now planning to handle the pumping over allotment with a different mechanism.

+U:\staff\Boardpacket\2022\20220321\Public Hearing\09\Item-9-Exh-B.docx